interledger-deprecated/ilp-kit/README.md

 The client is a web app built on [React](https://github.com/facebook/react) that implements user signup/signin, sending payments and payment history.

 Client state management is handled by [Redux](https://github.com/reactjs/redux).

-#### Using Redux DevTools

-In development, Redux Devtools are enabled by default.
-You can toggle visibility and move the dock around using the following keyboard shortcuts:

-- <kbd>Ctrl+H</kbd> Toggle DevTools Dock
-- <kbd>Ctrl+Q</kbd> Move Dock Position
-- see [redux-devtools-dock-monitor](https://github.com/gaearon/redux-devtools-dock-monitor) for more detail information.

 #### Theme Customization